TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: takewhile(predicate, iterable)

-   Make an iterator that returns elements from the iterable as long as the predicate is true.
+   Make an iterator that returns elements kutoka the iterable as long as the predicate is true.
 Roughly equivalent to::

       def takewhile(predicate, iterable):